Multi-view Deep Subspace Clustering Networks: Experiments

 \subsection{Experiment Setup}

-\textbf{Datasets.} We extensively evaluate the multi-view clustering performance of the proposed model on benchmark multi-view datasets. \begin{itemize} \item {\textbf{Yale}} is a widely used face dataset which contains 165 gray scale images, which are composed of 15 individuals with 11 images per person.
-Variations of the data include center light, with glasses, happy, left light, without glasses, normal, right light, sad, sleepy, surprised and wink. \item {\textbf{ORL}} contains 10 different images of each of 40 distinct subjects.
-For each subject, the images were taken under varying lighting conditions with different facial expressions (open / closed eyes, smiling / not smiling) and facial details (glasses / no glasses).
-For the face dataset (Yale and ORL), we adjust the image size to 48 $\times$ 48 and extract three types of features, i.e., intensity (4,096 dimensions), LBP (3,304 dimensions) and Gabor (6,750 dimensions).
-The standard LBP features are then extracted from the 72 $\times$ 80 loosely cropped image with a histogram size of 59 over 910 pixels.
-The Gabor feature is dominated by four directions $\theta = {0^\circ , 45^\circ , 90^\circ , 135^\circ }$ and extracted at a scale of $\lambda = 4$.
-It has a resolution of $25 \times 30$ pixels and a loose face cropping.
-Note that all descriptors except intensity are scaled to have a unit norm. \item {\textbf{Still DB}} consists of 467 images with 6 classes of actions. sift bow, color sift bow and shape context bow are extracted. \item {\textbf{BBCSport}} contains 544 documents from the BBC Sport website of sports news articles, which are related to two viewpoints in five topical areas during 2004-2005.
-For each sample, there are 3,183 features for the first view and 3,203 features for the second view. \end{itemize}
+\textbf{Datasets.} We extensively evaluated the multi-view clustering performance of the proposed model on several benchmark multi-view datasets. \begin{itemize} \item {\textbf{Yale}}\footnote{http://cvc.yale.edu/projects/yalefaces/yalefaces.html} is a widely used face dataset that contains $165$ grayscale images, which are composed of $15$ individuals with $11$ images per person.
+Variations of the data include ``center light'', ``with glasses'', ``happy'', ``left light'', ``without glasses'', ``normal'', ``right light'', ``sad'', ``sleepy'', ``surprised'', and ``winking''. \item {\textbf{ORL}}\footnote{https://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html} contains $10$ different images of $40$ distinct subjects.
+For each subject, the images were taken under varying lighting conditions with different facial expressions (``open/closed eyes'', ``smiling/not smiling'') and facial details (``glasses/no glasses'').
+For the face dataset (Yale and ORL), we adjusted the image size to $48\times48$ and extracted three types of features, \ie, intensity features ($4,096$ dimensions), LBP features ($3,304$ dimensions), and Gabor features ($6,750$ dimensions).
+The standard LBP features were then extracted from the $72\times80$ loosely cropped image with a histogram size of $59$ over $910$ pixels.
+The Gabor feature was dominated by four directions $\theta = {0^\circ, 45^\circ, 90^\circ, 135^\circ }$ and was extracted at a scale of $\lambda = 4$.
+It had a resolution of $25 \times 30$ pixels and a loose face cropping.
+Note that all descriptors except for the intensity features were scaled to have a unit norm. \item {\textbf{Still DB}} \cite{still_db} consists of $467$ images with six classes of actions.
+The SIFT BoW (bag of words), color SIFT BoW, and shape context BoW features are extracted. \item {\textbf{BBCSport}}\footnote{http://mlg.ucd.ie/datasets/bbc.html} contains $544$ documents from the BBCSport website of sports news articles, which are related to two viewpoints in five topical areas and are published in 2004 and 2005.
+For each sample, there are $3,183$ features for the first view and $3,203$ features for the second view. { \item {\textbf{ImageNet}} \cite{imagenet_bib} is a widely used large-scale image dataset.
+ISLVRC 2012 is a subset of ImageNet that consists of 1.3 million samples in the training set and 50,000 samples in the validation set.
+We first trained VGG16 and ResNet50 on the training set and then extracted 2,048 features and 4,096 features on the test set using the pre-trained VGG16 and ResNet50 models, respectively.
+A subset with 10,000 samples was selected from the validation set to evaluate the clustering performance. } \end{itemize}